rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 Isolated control

 Isolated control mode indicates that the controller operates independently of any other traffic light controller.
 This may be different depending on traffic program (time plan).
 Used to determine if the controller is operating independently or operating with other controllers (coordination).
-Please note that all values in this status uses comma-separated lists - one value for each intersection, e.g. "0" and "True" (one intersection) or "1,2" and "True,False" (two intersections).
+Please note that all values in this status uses comma-separated lists - one value for each intersection, e.g. “0” and “True” (one intersection) or “1,2” and “True,False” (two intersections).

 .. tabularcolumns:: |\Yl{0.15}|\Yl{0.10}|\Yl{0.10}|\Yl{0.10}|\Yl{0.20}|\Yl{0.35}|